nf-core/website/markdown/usage/installation.md

 ```console
 conda install nextflow
 ```
+### Particularity for Windows system
+For Windows the installation procedure is more complex and is fully described on the [Nextflow website](https://nextflow.io/blog/2021/setup-nextflow-on-windows.html).

+The main steps will be the following:

+- Install Windows PowerShell
+- Configure the Windows Subsystem for Linux (WSL2)
+- Install a Linux distribution (on WSL2)

+The step to install Nextflow in itself will afterwards be the same as previously mentioned.
 ### Edge releases

 Stable releases will be becoming more infrequent as Nextflow shifts its development model to becoming more dynamic via the usage of plugins.
 This will allow functionality to be added as an extension to the core codebase with a release cycle that could potentially be independent to that of Nextflow itself.
 As a result of the reduction in stable releases, some pipelines may be required to use Nextflow `edge` releases in order to be able to exploit cutting "edge" features e.g. version 3.0 of the nf-core/rnaseq pipeline requires Nextflow `>=20.11.0-edge` in order to be able to directly download Singularity containers over `http` (see [nf-core/rnaseq#496](https://github.com/nf-core/rnaseq/issues/496)).